D3nz13/HousePricesKaggle/README.md

 ## Final thoughts
 - Using IterativeImputer instead of a SimpleImputer could improve the score
 - More advanced feature engineering could improve the score
-- Possibly using ANN could lead to better results
+- Possibly using ANN or XGBoost could lead to better results